MichelSc/common.moplaf/common.moplaf.dbsynch.jtds/com.misc.common.moplaf.dbsynch.jtds.emf/model/readme.txt

  Class.forName("net.sourceforge.jtds.jdbc.Driver")

- in case of Connection refused
+ in case of Connection refused exception
    - go in SQLServer configuration manager
      - check that tcpip is enabled
      - check that the port is right